waseemvalli/ActiveDirectoryLab/README.md

 <img src = "https://imgur.com/eE5kYnt.png" height="80%" width = "80%" />

-First we will create an IP scope.
+First, we will create an IP scope.
+This defines the pool of IP addresses available for our client machines.

 <img src = "https://imgur.com/7cLRJqo.png" height="80%" width = "80%" />

-Here we are naming the scope.
-I have used our DHCP range as the scope's name for simplicity.
+Here, we are naming the scope.
+For simplicity, I have used our DHCP range as the scope's name.

 <img src = "https://imgur.com/yZ7b6Jl.png" height="80%" width = "80%" />

-We are defining the scope range.
+We are defining the scope range, which will provide us with 100 IP addresses available for potential client computers.

 <img src = "https://imgur.com/yQc4iYT.png" height="80%" width = "80%" />

-There are not any IP addresses we want to exclude from being given out in the range so we will not make any changes here.
+There are no IP addresses we need to exclude from the range, so we will not make any changes in this section.

 <img src = "https://imgur.com/FHVFW3y.png" height="80%" width = "80%" />

-Lease duration.
-This is how long an IP address is assigned to a client before it must be renewed.
+Lease duration: This is the period for which an IP address is assigned to a client before it must be renewed.
+I have selected 9 hours here, but it is not of high importance in our environment, as we only have one client machine and do not face the risk of running out of IP addresses.
+In contrast, in a coffee shop, the lease duration would likely be set to 1 or 2 hours to prevent depleting available IP addresses due to the high turnover of customers.

 <img src = "https://imgur.com/mgHtrvP.png" height="80%" width = "80%" />

-We also want to Configure our default gateway so we will select configure now.
+We also need to configure our default gateway, so we will select the 'Configure Now' option.

 <img src = "https://imgur.com/uKepfJv.png" height="80%" width = "80%" />

-Our domain controller will act as the default gateway so we will use it's IP address.
+Our domain controller will act as the default gateway so we will use its IP address.

 <img src = "https://imgur.com/69FGFWd.png" height="80%" width = "80%" />

-Our domain controller will also resolve DNS requests so we will use it as our parent domain.
+Our domain controller will also resolve DNS requests so we will select it as our parent domain.

 <img src = "https://imgur.com/K2Wy3VS.png" height="80%" width = "80%" />

-We are not using WINS so we will not change anything here.
+We are not using WINS, so no changes will be made here.

 <img src = "https://imgur.com/Ugka6ps.png" height="80%" width = "80%" />